 Great training tools, you could use these to potty train your dogs or even keep them safe while you work.
 These crates also feature a removable tray and a removable mesh roof.

-5. Dog Crate Double-Door Folder Metal Wire Cage with Tray
+5. Metal Wire Crate with Tray & Double-Door

 With removable dividers and multiple size options, this one’s as useful as it is convenient.
 High tensile, heavy-duty steel goes into making this sturdy wire crate that ensures that your pet stays safe and secure.
 What’s more, is that this one is also foldable.
 So you can easily carry it when not in use.